cherrypy/cherrypy/sphinx/source/progguide/REST.rst

 Now, the REST methods will map directly to the same method names on your resources.
-That is, a GET method on a CherryPy class implements the RESTful GET on the resource represented by that class.
+That is, a GET method on a CherryPy class implements the HTTP GET on the resource represented by that class.

 A Quick Example
 ===============